Best Brampton Neighbourhoods for Renting

 Located in the Regional Municipality of Peel (which includes the City of Mississauga, City of Brampton, and Town of Caledon), this city, once known as the "Flower Town of Canada," is just 40 km away from the City of Toronto.
 Highways (401, QEW, 407) and the GO train make it the perfect commuter city within the Greater Toronto Area (GTA).

-With a population of about 650,000, Brampton is the third largest city in the GTA, the ninth most populous in Canada and still growing.
+With a population of about 650,000, Brampton is the third largest city in the GTA, the ninth most populous in Canada, and still growing.

-Housing and rent prices cheaper than Toronto
+Rent prices are cheaper than in Toronto

 Though close to Toronto, the city is more affordable and less densely populated.
 Rents and house prices are also cheaper.
-Generally, There's lots of green space, good amenities and easy access to public transport.
-It's also close to Toronto Pearson International Airport (YYZ).

 Best and most popular neighbourhoods in Brampton, Ontario